Renunciation

 A typical person assumes there is an enduring self to whom their experiences are happening, a self that manages these experiences by interacting with the external world.

 In contrast, a Noble disciple has overturned this perception.
 They have seen through the illusion of a "self" and recognize that experience is entirely the product of the Five Aggregates.
-He does not take self-view as the primary view; instead, he sees the Five Aggregates as the basis of all experience.
+He or she does not take self-view as the primary view; instead, they see the Five Aggregates as the basis of all experience.

-Rather than believing in a self that experiences the world, he has seen for himself that it is the Five Aggregates that fabricates the sense of self.
-The Five Aggregates that create desire, aversion, and unknowing.
+Rather than believing in a self that experiences the world, one has seen for themself that it is the Five Aggregates that fabricates the sense of self.
+The Five Aggregates that create desire, aversion, and ignorance.

 A Noble disciple understands that there is no experiencer who is experiencing; he has realized that the experiencer is being created in the experience by the Five Aggregates.

-Therefore, he no longer sees the world as a self experiencing, but rather as there is just the experience.
+Therefore, he no longer sees the world as experienced by a "self", but rather as there is just "experience".

 A Noble disciple does not look outward for the source of suffering.
-Instead, they look at their own experiences, the mind states produced by the Five Aggregates.
+Instead, they look at their own experiences, the mind states created by the Five Aggregates.

-They understand that progress on the path is the continual application of the Four Noble Truths by discerning the mind states, views and perspectives that are constantly being fabricated.
+They understand that progress on the path to liberation is the continual application of the Four Noble Truths by discerning the mind states, views and perspectives that are constantly being fabricated.

-For example, they might discern how the Five Aggregates create a sense of self in each mind state, how clinging to desires and aversions take root, and how existence itself is fabricated.
+For example, one might discern how the Five Aggregates create a sense of self in each mind state, how clinging to desires and aversions take root, and how existence and the sense of being is fabricated.

 That the abandonment of wrong views and defilements is achieved through various practices, such as seeing clearly, restraining, skillfully using, avoiding, enduring, removing, and developing wholesome qualities.